Kafva/firefox/README.md

 Configuration variables for the build are set in `config.mk`.

 ## Linux
-Supported distros:
-* `ubuntu`
-* `archlinux`

-Override `TARGET=` to change the target architecture, only `x86_64-linux-gnu` for now.

-Build via Docker (or Apple container) for your distro:
+Linux targets can be built from both Linux and macOS via containers.

 ```bash
 make $DISTRO
 ```

+Supported `DISTRO` values:
+* `ubuntu`
+* `archlinux`

+The `TARGET=` variable controls the target architecture, only `x86_64-linux-gnu` is tested to work for Linux.

 ## macOS
+The macOS target can only be built from a macOS host.
 The default configuration in the repository compiles for arm64, cross-compiling from a x86_64 machine should work.
 You need at least 64 GB of disk.
 Setup from a fresh install:

 1. Setup Xcode, can be downloaded from [here](https://xcodereleases.com/) (Apple ID required)